2025 Volunteer Information

 Boat Check

-Boat check 2pm Summer Float, registration following,
+Boat Check 1:30pm @ South Summer Float, registration following,

-Safety Meeting 3:30 at Announcer Booth, races start at 4:30
+Show up early for the Safety Meeting at 3:30 at the Announcer Booth, Races Start at 4:30

 Supplies:

-Laminated boat safety checklist
+This laminated boat safety checklist

-Cell phone
+Cell phone (not supplied)

-Boats will not be allowed to race unless equipped with the following:
+Boat Safety Checklist: Boats will not be allowed to race unless equipped with the following:

 Seats secure